MapColonies/planet-dumper/README.md

 ## Building and Running

 ### Build argument variables
-- `PLANET_DUMP_NG_VERSION` - the version of planet-dump-ng, by default version 1.2.0
+- `PLANET_DUMP_NG_VERSION` - the version of planet-dump-ng, by default v1.2.0
-- `POSTGRESQL_VERSION` - the version of postgresql-client to be installed, by default version 13. notice that the postgresql-client version should be determined by your postgresql database version.
+- `POSTGRESQL_VERSION` - the version of postgresql-client to be installed, by default version 13. notice that the postgresql-client version should be determined by your postgresql database version, support is only for versions 12 and 13 of postgres.

 ### Building the container

 ```
     docker build \
-    --build-arg PLANET_DUMP_NG_VERSION=1.2.0 \
+    --build-arg PLANET_DUMP_NG_VERSION=v1.2.0 \
     --build-arg POSTGRESQL_VERSION=12 \
     -f ./Dockerfile -t planet-dumper:v1 .
 ```